sarathdr/gmailtocsv/README.md

-#Download Gmail email as CSV
+#Download Gmail emails as CSV

 Demo code to download gmail email as CSV.